ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-LED.md

 As my very first circuit, my focus was on applying theoretical concepts to real world circuitry.
 I did not focus much on creating a "pretty" circuit, but rather a working circuit.

 Small LEDS have an Amp rating of 0.02A.
-To drop into the amperage of each branch, I used 1000 ohm resistors on each branch, given parallel circuits maintain a uniform voltage among all branches, and dropped the amperage to 0.009A.
+Given parallel circuits maintain a uniform voltage among all branches, I used 1000 ohm resistors on each branch to drop the amperage to 0.009A: within the safe limit for the small LED.